 Here’s an interview with Limeade leader Dr. Laura Hamill on the research behind hearts and minds at work:

 1. What is your role at Limeade?

-I am the Chief People Officer and Chief Science Officer at Limeade.
-What that means is that I have the great honor of leading the People Team and helping to nurture our culture.
-In addition, I’m responsible for the Limeade Institute, where we’re focused on conducting research on well-being and employee engagement and using our findings to shape our product and how we work with our customers.
+I am the Chief Chief Science Advisor for the Limeade Institute, where we’re focused on conducting research on well-being and employee engagement and using our findings to shape the Limeade product and how we work with customers.

 2. What makes you most excited about life when you wake up in the morning?

 Is coffee an acceptable answer?
 No really (after my coffee), there is usually so much hustle and bustle in my house — with two teenagers getting ready for school, my dog ready for his breakfast and a commute in front of me, my mornings are really busy.
 It isn’t until I’m in the car and on the road that I have a second to think.